-Upon acquisition of a 100% ownership interest in the Apolo concessions, ATEX Chile shall grant a 1.5% Net Smelter Returns ("NSR") royalty to the optionor, 0.75% of which may be repurchased for US\$6.0 million at any time until one year after the first feasibility study is completed on the property.
+Upon acquisition of a 100% ownership interest in the Apolo concessions, ATEX Chile was to grant a 1.5% Net Smelter Returns ("NSR") royalty to the optionor.
 The option was originally granted by the property owner to a third party, SBX Asesorías e Inversiones Limitada ("SBX").
-Under a transfer and assignment agreement with SBX, the Company paid US\$100,000 and shall grant SBX a 0.50% NSR.
+Under a transfer and assignment agreement with SBX, the Company paid SBX US\$100,000 and was to grant SBX a 0.50% NSR.